pmoorey/articles/stackdriver-tracing.md

 **Scatter graph**

-A scatter graph is useful for spotting outliers, where an operation has taken a longer than usual time to process.
-In the graph there is clearly an issue around 9.54pm.
-Selecting the data point will display the waterfall chart, along with the operation which introduced the delay.
+The scatter graph is useful for spotting outliers, where an operation has taken a longer than usual time to process.
+In the graph there is clearly an issue at 9.54pm.
+Selecting a data point will display the waterfall chart, along with the operation which introduced the delay.

 _Scatter graph showing requests by response time_
 ![Google Cloud trace scatter graph](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-scatter-graph.png)

 **Analysis Report**

-You can create customized reports to gain insights into your trace data, for example viewing percentage of traces by distribution of response time.
+You can create customized reports to gain insights into trace data, for example viewing percentage of traces by distribution of response time.

 _Screenshot of custom trace analysis report_
 ![Google Cloud trace report](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-report.png)

+I hope this article was useful and provided some ideas for how you could leverage traces to get insights into your processes and applications.